underscoreio/essential-scala-doodle-case-study/src/pages/foundation/atoms.md

 ## Atoms and Operations

 Now we have thought about the properties of our system, let's think about the most basic classes and operations on those classes.
-By now you should have had a play with Doodle and have a good idea of it's model.
-In Doodle the "atoms" are basic geometric shapes like circles, rectangles, and triangles.
+By now you should have had a play with Doodle and hold a basic understanding of its model.
+In Doodle, the "atoms" are basic geometric shapes like circles, rectangles, and triangles.
 The operations that combine the atoms are layout methods like `on` and `beside`, and methods to manipulate stroke and fill.

 Design a data type to represent the "atoms" in your model.
 You should probably use an algebraic data type.
 Hint: You might want to look at the [Canvas](https://github.com/underscoreio/doodle-case-study/blob/master/shared/src/main/scala/doodle/backend/Canvas.scala), which is the low-level interface we'll implement our higher-level interface against.